Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 If the platform flag specifies a subplatform, then `mcconfig` will load the build rules from `$MODDABLE/tools/mcconfig/`*platform*`/mk.`*subplatform*`.mk`.

 In the `manifest.json` file, the `platforms` section can specify both `platform` and `platform/subplatform` subsections.
-The items are merged and the more specific `platform/subplatform` specifications override the general `platform`.
+The items are merged with more specific `platform/subplatform` specifications overriding general `platform` specifications.

 ## Getting Started